Published 19:08 IST, November 4th 2024

 Advertisement

-A recent flurry of anunced megadeals, however, suggests things may be changing.
+A recent flurry of announced megadeals, however, suggests things may be changing.
 State-owned railway operator Deutsche Bahn in mid-September agreed to sell its Schenker logistics arm to Denmark’s DSV for $15 billion.
 In early October, Abu Dhabi National Oil Company sealed a deal for German chemicals producer Covestro at a $16 billion enterprise value.
-Underlying nascent trend is a radical reshaping of business model for Germany AG, which still has a long way to go.
+Underlying the nascent trend is a radical reshaping of the business model for Germany AG, which still has a long way to go.

 Advertisement

 Germany AG is also shedding peripheral businesses to mobilise resources.
-BASF, $44 billion chemicals powerhouse, plans to list its agriculture arm and sell its Brazilian unit.
+BASF, the $44 billion chemicals powerhouse, plans to list its agriculture arm and sell its Brazilian unit.
 And buyout firms look increasingly like plausible buyers for unwanted assets.
 CVC Capital Partners failed in its pursuit of Schenker but won union support, which would have been inconceivable a few years ago.
 In that context, German hostility to UniCredit’s Commerzbank overtures looks like an exception.

 Advertisement